-ed His students to live according to moral values.
+Understand Biblical ethics.
+Jesus instructed His students to live according to moral values.
 These values provided them with the tools to make wise decisions.

-internalize godliness.
+Internalize godliness.
 Jesus taught His followers to be godly on the inside.
 He warned them not to become like Pharisees, with a mere outward appearance of godliness.

-Learn doctrine.
+Dearn doctrine.
 Jesus knew the importance of teaching His students the truth and identified doctrine as one of the means for spiritual growth.
 Wishy-washy doctrine leads to faulty practice.